-Back by popular demand for a second year – A group of up and coming young singers, post graduate music students from University of Wales Trinity St David’s gave a superb concert of arias, duets and choruses from favourite operas: music by composers such as Gounod, Puccini, Bizet and others.
+Back by popular demand for a second year – A group of up and coming young singers, post graduate music students from University of Wales Trinity St David’s gave a superb concert of arias, duets and choruses from favourite operas: music by composers such as Verdi, Puccini, Mozart and Offenbach.

 They are a trio of the most wonderful voices with an extremely accomplished pianist.
 They presented the music with a great sense of fun and many witticisms.